rkillickdev/rewind/README.md

 Alongside the Alerts I implemented to notify the user of API errors, I also used error boundaries in React as a form of error handling.
 I used [this article](https://blog.logrocket.com/react-error-handling-with-react-error-boundary/#error-boundaries-react) to understand and successfully integrate with the project.
 I made use of the react-error-boundary library, wrapping the `ErrorBoundary` component round the whole App in `index.js` to catch any errors.  `FallbackComponent` is rendered whenever the ErrorBoundary catches an error, to display a message to the user and provide a button to reset the error state and try rendering the component again.
 When this button is clicked, it calls resetErrorBoundary, which triggers the onReset function and clears the error state.
 I have specified that the onReset function should direct the user back to the home page.

-This library helps to provide a much better user experience as it prevents a situation where the app crashes and the user is faced with a blank screen.
+This is a good example of where installation and implementation of a library has helped to provide an enhanced user experience.
+It aims to prevent a situation where the app crashes and the user is faced with a blank screen and no feedback.

 ![Error boundaries](docs/features/gifs/error-boundary.gif)